EliAndrewC/l7r/setting/l7r.md

 The blade now carries with it not only the residual patterns from the scorching meteorite, but the essence of fire, and this has only further empowered the sword, especially when on the attack.
 Tsume Retsu held it as he personally led the assault which conquered Toshi Ranbo in 1117, and Kasai Tsume has been used throughout the history of the violent Tsume house in many battles.

 This sword is said to be at its most powerful when attacking - it has never participated in a broken siege as the attacker.
 However, the times when its wielders have been defeated have invariably been when on the defense, when the sword (while great in power in all situations) is less able to bring its awesome might to bear.
-During the Lion/Crane war, the Lion clan was consistently on the offense, which allowed for few circumstances in which the sword could be wielded effectively.
+During the Lion/Crane war, the Lion Clan was consistently on the offense, which allowed for few circumstances in which the sword could be wielded effectively.

-Kasai Tsume is currently in the possession of Doji no Tsume Takashi, the son of Tsume Retsu and current daimyo of the Tsume family.
+Kasai Tsume is currently in the possession of Doji no Tsume Takashi, the son of Tsume Retsu and current daimyo of the Tsume Family.

 ### **Shitsuten** (Lost Heaven)

 The final sword forged by the legendary swordsmith Daidoji Masamune, who poured all of his hatred for the Yasuki into this sword.
 Many of his previous swords were forged with restrictions on their use for what they must do after being unsheathed - most of his swords must draw blood before they may be put away, and thus to even perform kata with such a sword may require that the wielder nick themselves to satisfy the sword's bloodlust.
 Shitsuten carries a harsher requirement and must take a human life after being drawn before it may be resheathed.

-Daidoji Masamune's early patrons were mainly Yasuki nobles, and he felt especially betrayed when the Yasuki family left the Crane clan to join the Crab, as the resulting fighting led to many of his own swords being used to spill Crane blood in battle.
+Daidoji Masamune's early patrons were mainly Yasuki nobles, and he felt especially betrayed when the Yasuki Family left the Crane Clan to join the Crab, as the resulting fighting led to many of his own swords being used to spill Crane blood in battle.
 Yasuki Tsanumi spent decades as the Yasuki Family daimyo pledging his undying loyalty to the Crane, but when the Imperial Ministry of Rites ruled that Yasuki rice plantations were a violation of the Celestial Order, he may as well have been a completely different person, proving that treachery lies deep in Yasuki blood.

 Masamune named Shitsuten (Lost Heaven) not only in reference to the loss of divine connection between the Yasuki and Crane, but also regarding the manner in which Yasuki rice plantations threatened the very fabric of society and the benevolence of heaven towards humanity.
 He gave this sword to Daidoji Susano, whose pious devotion to heavenly justice led him to continue to raid Yasuki lands even after the Crab/Crane fighting had stopped, seeking out rice plantations where the farmers suffered under the whips of Yasuki taskmasters rather than working the land as tenants as they should.
 The bloodlust of Masamune's fearsome sword forced Susano to pursue those who fled on these raids until each time he could kill at least one Yasuki samurai.